jamesocoder/apf-filler/README.md

 ## How to run

-The program can either be run without Python installed after it is built into an .exe or directly from the python file with Python installed.
-To run it directly from the script, use `python ./src/main.py`.
+To run after compiling into an executable:
+- With a terminal, run the executable and supply it with the relative path to one of the [data samples](/dataSamples/) as a command line argument

+To run directly with Python installed:
+- In a terminal with the project root opened, `python ./src/main.py ./dataSamples/_____.csv`